GoogleCloudPlatform/pbmm-on-gcp-onboarding/docs/architecture.md

   The network zoning architecture is implemented via virtual SDN (software defined networking) in GCP via the [Andromeda framework](https://cloud.google.com/blog/products/networking/google-cloud-networking-in-depth-how-andromeda-2-2-enables-high-throughput-vms).
 Physical and virtual zoning between the different network zones is the responsibility of GCP.
 The physical networking and hosting infrastructure within and between the two canadian regions is the responsiblitiy of GCP as per [PE-3](https://github.com/GoogleCloudPlatform/pbmm-on-gcp-onboarding/blob/main/docs/google-cloud-security-controls.md#3830pe-3physical-access-control)

-  This PBMM architecture supports all the common network level security controls that would be expected within a zoned network.
+  This PBMM architecture supports all the common network level security controls that would be expected within a zoned network around routing, firewall rules and access control.
 The GCP PBMM Landing Zone will support the ITSG-22 Baseline Security Requirements for Network Security Controls.
-Information flow is controlled between each network segment/zone via VPC networks, VPC Service Controls, Shared VPCs or VPC Peering for network connections The network design currently includes a PAZ/Perimeter public access zone/VPC
+Information flow is controlled between each network segment/zone via VPC networks, VPC Service Controls, Shared VPCs or VPC Peering for network connections.
+The network design currently includes a PAZ/Perimeter public access zone/VPC, a management zone on the perimeter, an internal production zone in either shared VPC for PaaS workloads or Peered VPC for IaaS workloads.
+As part of the PAZ/Perimeter zone we deploy a Fortigate cluster between a front facing L7 public load balancer and an internal L7 private load balancer.
+All messaging traverses the PAZ where the Fortigate cluster packet inspects ingress and egress traffic.
+GCP deploys Cloud Armor in front of the PAZ zone for additional default protection in the form of ML based L7 DDoS attack mitigation, OWASP top 10, LB attacks and Bot management via reCAPTCHA

   All ingress traffic traverses the perimeter public facing Layer 7 Load Balancer and firewall configured in the Perimeter project/VPC.
 All egress internet traffic is packet inspected as it traverses the Firewall Appliance cluster in the perimiter VPC.
+All internal traffic inside the GCP network is default encrypted at the L3/L4 level.
 Public IP’s cannot be deployed in the client/workload VPC’s due to deny setting in the “Define allowed external IPs for VM instances” IAM Organization Policy.
 Public IP's are only permitted specifically in the public perimeter VPC hosting the public facing L7 Load Balancer in front of the Firewall Appliance cluster.
   All network operations are centrally managed by the customer operations team on a least privilege model - using the GCP Cloud Operations Suite in concert with IAM accounts and roles.
   Logging and network event monitoring are provided by the centralized GCP Logging Service and associated Log Agents.